-Long term disability insurance is intended to protect an employee from the loss of income in the event that he or she is unable to work for an extended period of time due to a disabling illness, injury, or accident.
+Long term disability insurance is intended to protect an employee from the loss of income if he or she is unable to work for an extended time due to a disabling illness, injury, or accident.
 A LINA long term disability plan provides that a portion of covered income is replaced and paid directly to the disabled employee.
 Most policies will pay 60 percent of your insured pre-disability earnings (reduced by deductible income from other sources such as Social Security or Worker’s Compensation) while out due to an approved disability.
-Most LTD policies do not take effect until after an “elimination period”, which is typically a six-month waiting period.
+Most LTD policies do not take effect until after an “elimination period,” which is typically a six-month waiting period.

 LINA primarily offers two types of disability benefits:

 - Short Term Disability: STD benefits help employees who suffer a temporary illness that leaves them out of work for a short time (typically up to 6 months);

-- Long Term Disability: LTD benefits offer employees protection if they are unable to work for an extended period of time.
-LTD benefits usually kick in after a 6 month waiting period and are usually (but not always) payable to the claimant’s retirement age.
+- Long Term Disability: LTD benefits offer employees protection if they are unable to work for an extended time.
+LTD benefits usually kick in after a six-month waiting period and are usually (but not always) payable to the claimant’s retirement age.

 LINA Policies: Limited Coverage Under “Own Occupation” Definition of Disability

-Most LINA group plan policies define the term “disability” as the inability to perform one’s “own occupation”; however, the time period for such coverage is typically very short.
+Most LINA group plan policies define the term “disability” as the inability to perform one’s “own occupation”; however, the period for such coverage is typically very short.
 Most “own occ” periods are limited to a six-month, one-year, or two-year period.
 Once the short “own occupation” term expires, the definition of disability changes to whether the claimant can perform “any occupation.”
 Even if a claim is approved under the “own occupation” definition of disability, many claims are “cut-off” or terminated once the definition switches to “any occupation”; in other words, many claims are cut off at the two-year mark.